On the hydrodynamics of hyperbolic liquid crystal elastomers: Acknowledgment

 \section{Acknowledgment}

 X. Hao was supported by the NSFC Grant No. 12071043.
-J. Huang was supported by the NSFC Grant No. 12271497.
+J. Huang is supported by Beijing Institute of Technology Research Fund Program for Young Scholars, and also supported by the NSFC Grant No. 12271497.
 The author N. Jiang is supported by the grants from the National Natural Foundation of China under contract Nos.
 11971360 and 11731008, and also supported by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDA25010404.